Medidata Blog

 This panel focused specifically on how to use machine-learning and AI tools equitably in the field of medicine.
 “Bias is inherent in the algorithms we build because we are humans and because our human-built machines are building these algorithms,” said Oromendia.
 “We are imperfect, we have imperfect datasets, and we have to acknowledge that there will be bias that comes with them.
 How we deal with this bias is ultimately what impacts patient care down the line.”
 Pierson and Ghassemi spoke about the need to remove ethnic and racial biases in AI and raw data so that these biases are not intrinsically included within the algorithm.
 The panel also reflected on recently published work highlighting how bias can be pernicious in “black box" algorithms.

 At Medidata, we are committed to ensuring that all patients have access to treatment by breaking barriers and challenging norms to improve access to comprehensive, quality services.
-Race and ethnicity affect how patients respond to drugs, but participants in clinical trials are disproportionately white.
+Race and ethnicity affect how patients respond to drugs, but patients in clinical trials are disproportionately white.
 This diversity gap weakens efficacy and could be undermining outcomes for minorities suffering from diseases like HIV, hypertension, and cancer.

 At Medidata Acorn AI, we are actively working to encourage diversity in clinical trials by providing benchmarking information across the industry while also helping to detect racial bias in algorithms and machine learning by leveraging global data across sponsorsa richer and less-biased dataset than what any one organization can generate.
 Our team of data scientists from diverse backgrounds brings new perspectives and insights to our clinical trial analytics and modeling processes as we support industry efforts to improve diversity in clinical trials and remove racial bias in medicine.